Prince William pours a pint, meets public before coronation

 Union Jack bunting and crown decorations have appeared across the capital, while Big Ben was lit up in red as part of late-night dress rehearsals around midnight on Wednesday.

-Hundreds of thousands of people are expected to descend on London for the historic event, and many die-hard royal fans are already camped out near Buckingham Palace to secure the best viewing spot.
+Some 100 heads of state, representatives from 200 countries and hundreds of thousands of visitors are expected to descend on London for the historic event.
+Many die-hard royal fans are already camped out near Buckingham Palace to secure the best viewing spot.

 “We’ve always been a massive fan of the royal family.
 I was also over for the (queen’s) jubilee, so all the big moments that we can, we come over,” said Luisa Rawes, from Portugal.
 “It is a massive occasion.”